anawabi/Challenge-frontendmentor/README.md

 # Challenge-frontendmentor
-Some challenge picked from the frontendmentro site (https://www.frontendmentor.io/)
+Some challenge picked from the frontendmentor site (https://www.frontendmentor.io/)